coded-with-claws/carrousel_last_photos/README.md

 * * * * *  /home/pi/diapo/start_diapo.sh
 ```
 - Note: you can diverge from that setup if you edit diapo.conf and/or the scripts accordingly

+# Use
+- Inside diapo.conf, PHOTO1 and PHOTO2 will be displayed as first photos everytime (fbi will cache them although we use -cachemem 0)
+- You must already have NB_PHOTO_DIAPO available inside PHOTO_DIR (in order to create every symbolic links for fbi loop)